-Keeping Children Safe in Education 2021 states that 'Governing Bodies and Proprietors should ensure they facilitate a whole school or college approach to safeguarding.
-This means ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.
+Keeping Children Safe in Education 2023 states that 'Governing Bodies and Proprietors should ensure they facilitate a whole school approach to safeguarding.
+This means involving everyone in the school, and ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.
 Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart.'
-Furthermore, 'Where there is a safeguarding concern, Governing Bodies, Proprietors and school or college leaders should ensure the child's wishes and feelings are taken into account when determining what action to take and what services to provide.
-Systems should be in place, and they should be well promoted, easily understood and easily accessible for children to confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback.'
+Furthermore, 'Where there is a safeguarding concern, Governing Bodies, Proprietors and school leaders should ensure the child's wishes and feelings are taken into account when determining what action to take and what services to provide.
+The school safeguarding policies and procedures should be transparent, clear and easy to understand for staff, pupils, students, parents and carers.
+Systems should be in place, and they should be well promoted, easily understood and easily accessible for children to confidently report, any form of abuse, exploitation or neglect, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback.'

-All staff should be aware that children can abuse other children (peer on peer/child on child abuse) and that it can happen both inside and outside of school and online.
-It is important that all staff recognise the indicators and signs of peer on peer /child on child abuse and know how to identify it and respond to reports.
+All staff are aware that children can abuse other children (child-on-child abuse) and that it can happen both inside and outside of school and online (extra familial harm).
+It is important that all staff recognise indicators and signs of child-on-child abuse and know how to identify it and respond to reports.

-All staff should understand that even if there are no reports in their schools it does not mean it is not happening, it may be the case that it is just not being reported.
-As such it is important that if staff have any concerns regarding peer on peer /child on child abuse they should speak to their Designated Safeguarding Lead (or deputy).
+All staff understand that even if there are no reports of this type of harm, it does not mean it is not happening, it may be the case that it is just not being reported.
+As such, it is important that if staff have any concerns regarding child-on-child abuse they will speak to their Designated Safeguarding Lead (or deputies).